Day 1 – Ancient Valencia

 5. Plaza de la Virgen

-Once you have finished up at the cathedral, make your way under the Arco de La Calle de la Barchilla and around the cathedral to Plaza de la Virgen.
+Once you have finished up at the cathedral, continue your route under the Arco de La Calle de la Barchilla and around the cathedral to Plaza de la Virgen.
 At night the square really comes alive and is filled with people from circus performers to musicians.
+We really enjoyed spending some time here, watching locals and tourists come together on the square.

 For dinner, get a delicious pasta around the corner at La Papardella.